krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 density function has a *presence mass*, defined as the integral of the density over the observation interval.

-These can be thought of These can be thought of as mass contributions from those presences to that interval.
-The sum of these individual *mass contributions* gives the total presence mass observed across the system in that interval.
+These can be thought of as mass _contributions_ from those presences to that interval.
+The sum of these individual mass contributions gives the total presence mass observed across the system in that interval.

-Let
+In our example from Figure 5,

 $$ A = M_0 + M_1 + M_3 $$

-be the total mass contribution from the signals that have non-zero mass over the interval $[t_0, t_1)$.
+is the total mass contribution from the signals that have non-zero mass over the interval $[t_0, t_1)$.
 The length of this interval is $T = t_1 - t_0$.

 Since the mass comes from integrating a density function over time, the quantity
-$\frac{A}{T}$ represents the *average presence density* over the observation interval.
+$\delta = \frac{A}{T}$ represents the *average presence density* over the observation interval $T$.

 We can now decompose this as:

 $$ \delta = \frac{A}{T} = \frac{A}{N} \times \frac{N}{T} $$

-Here $N$ is the number of distinct signals with a presence in the observation window[^6].
-This separates the average presence density into two interpretable
+Here $N$ is the number of *active signals*: distinct signals with a presence in the observation window[^6].
+This separates the average presence density into two interpretable components:
-components:

 [^6]: It is equally valid to define $N$ as the number of distinct _presences_ in the observation window.
-For example for the signal $P2$ in Figure 5, this corresponds to asking if $N=5$ (if we count the disjoing presences individually) or $N=3$ (if we count the signals).
+For example for the signal $P2$ in Figure 5, this corresponds to asking if $N=5$ (if we count the disjoint presences individually) or $N=3$ (if we count the signals).
 These give different values for $\bar{m}$ and $\iota$ but their product _still equals_ $\delta$, as long as a single consistent definition of N is used.
 This is ultimately a modeling decision that